 In announcing the company’s third quarter results, Pixar Animation Studios revealed that it has sold 125,000 movies through Apple’s iTunes Music Store software.
 Pixar began selling movies through iTunes in October,

-its video-capable fifth generation iPod model.
+when Apple introduced its video-capable fifth generation iPod model.

 Pixar offers short subjects for purchase through the iTunes Music Store for $1.99, the same price charged for ABC television shows like Lost, Desperate Housewives and Night Stalker.